imu-dev/IMUDevNNTrainingLib.jl/docs/src/pages/checkpointer.md

 # Checkpointing

-`Flux` already provides some methods for checkpointing; however, because of its agnostic nature with respect to the data-saving backend, the naming conventions and the choice of objects that need saving, it calls for writing quite an extensive boilerplate code. `IMUDevNNTrainingLib` makes all those choices for the user and in return streamlines the checkpointing process.
+`Lux` is agnostic with respect to the way the user checkpoints the trained models.
+In particular the data-saving backend, the naming conventions and the choice of objects that need saving are all left up to the user.
+Although great from the perspective of flexibility, it calls for writing quite an extensive boilerplate code. `IMUDevNNTrainingLib` makes all those choices for the user and in return streamlines the checkpointing process.
 In particular, the following choices are made:

 - [`JLD2`](https://github.com/JuliaIO/JLD2.jl) is used as a backend for saving the state of the trained Neural Net
 - A checkpoint comprises of saved:
-  - `model_state`: parameters of the trained Neural Network
+  - `model_parameters`: parameters of the trained Neural Network
+  - `model_states`: states (i.e. non-trainable parameters) of the trained Neural Network
   - `opt_state`: parameters of the optimizer
   - `log`: a training log (with loss functions)
   - `other`: a dictionary of any other parameters that the user wishes to save.
 For instance, `plateau_detector` may be saved here.